dlu-ch/dlb/doc/ex_tool.rst

 .. exception:: DefinitionAmbiguityError

-   Raised at the definition of a subclass of :class:`dlb.ex.Tool`, when the location is unknown or another subclass of :class:`dlb.ex.Tool` was defined before at the same location.
+   Raised at the definition of a subclass of :class:`Tool`, when the location is unknown or another subclass of :class:`Tool` was defined before at the same location.

 .. exception:: DependencyRoleAssignmentError

-   Raised at the construction of a subclass of :class:`dlb.ex.Tool`, when the arguments of the constructor do not match the declared dependency roles of the class.
+   Raised at the construction of a subclass of :class:`Tool`, when the arguments of the constructor do not match the declared dependency roles of the class.